← Back to Blog

 Great Coffee Deserves Great Brewing

-We spend years growing, processing, and cupping our coffee across 6 farms and 221 hectares in Caicedonia, Valle del Cauca.
+We spend years growing, processing, and cupping our coffee on the farms in Caicedonia, Valle del Cauca.
 When that coffee reaches your kitchen, the last mile of quality depends on you.
 The good news: brewing specialty coffee well is simpler than most people think.

 The Three Variables That Matter Most